kope-kope/StormGdocs/api.md

 ```
 <!-- tabs:end -->

+****

 # Investors
+***
-The investors API enables you to create and manage investors
+The investors API alllows you to create investors, upload the relevant KYC documents and manage investors.
+The API also serves important information about the investor including its cash balance and portfolio.

 ### Create Investor
+***
 *POST* `/partners/investors`

+Create a new investor with a HTTP POST request.
+After successful creation, the status of the investor is set to `pending` and a UUID = `investorID` is assigned to this investor which will be used for subsequent management.

 ### Headers
 | Field           | Data type   | Description                         |